magma/magma/docs/readmes/lte/architecture_overview.md

 ## Overview

-The main service within AGW is *magmad*, which serves orchestrates the lifecycle of all other AGW services.
+The main service within AGW is *magmad*, which orchestrates the lifecycle of all other AGW services.
 The only service *not* managed by magmad is the *sctpd* service (when the AGW is running in stateless mode).

 The major services and components hosted within the AGW include